Judaism as a matriarchy

 Wright points out that the authors of the Torah may have refashioned the role of men and women in order to involve men in raising children and preserving Jewish culture.
 In the Torah men play a significant role in family life while women contributed to military victories.
 One of the great Jewish heroines was Deborah in the Book Of Judges.
 Wright contends that these stories were meant to undermine the pretence males had to power.
 The men in the Torah weren’t valiant warriors.3 For example, Abraham said that his wife was his sister because he was afraid of being killed.4 Isaac did the same.5

 The Jews didn’t have the military power to maintain a state of their own.
 They had little to gain by military adventurism, which was a typical activity on which male power in society was based.
 Wright thinks that the authors of the Torah recognised this, hence there is no commemoration of the war dead in the Torah.3 A similar consideration might have caused women to determine the fate of the most important male prophets and kings such as Moses and David.
-And so it may be possible to identify potential female avatars of God in the Torah in stories that may never have happened.
+And so it may be possible to identify potential avatars of God in the Torah in stories that may never have happened.

 Sarah and Abraham